Sohitha-Kommineni/voiceops-gateway/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](./LICENSE) for details.
+This project is open source under the MIT License.
+Feel free to use, modify, and adapt it for your own projects.